charmplusplus/charm/doc/converse/manual.rst

 useful when the format of the data structure is complex or unknown, as with thread stacks.

+During Converse startup, a global reduction and broadcast takes place in order to find the intersection of available virtual address space across all logical nodes.
+If this operation causes an unwanted delay at startup or fails entirely for a system-specific reason, it can be disabled with the command line option ``+no_isomalloc_sync``.

 Effective management of the virtual address space across a distributed machine is a complex task that requires a certain level of organization.
 Therefore, Isomalloc is not well-suited to a fully dynamic API for